keirthana/anbox-cloud-docs/explanation/production.md

 Anbox Cloud comes with support for High Availability (HA) for both Core and the Streaming Stack.You can define HA by adding new Juju units.
 See [How to enable High availability?](https://discourse.ubuntu.com/t/how-to-enable-high-availability/17754) to plan your HA requirements.

 ## Security

+Consider the following security aspects when you are planning for a production deployment:

 ### Secure communication